MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/controls/control-text-box.md

 **[PressedFill](properties-color-border.md)** – The background color of a control when the user taps or clicks that control.

-**Role** - The semantic role of the label text such as Heading 1.
-Does not change the style of the label, but makes the output sematically correct for interpretation by screen readers.
+**Role** - The semantic role of the label text, such as Heading 1.
+Doesn't change the style of the label but makes the output semantically correct for interpretation by screen readers.

 **[Size](properties-text.md)** – The font size of the text that appears on a control.